TimofonicJunkRoom/withLinux/README.md

 ## With Linux - Quite Messy Personal Hacking Notes

 > KISS: Keep It Simple, Stupid
-> Life, Love, Linux

 Linux tricks, hints, hacks and many others based on my personal experience with [Debian GNU/Linux](https://www.debian.org).
 This project is a personal knowledge base, and some of the hints and hacks there are just recored by keywords.

-One way to use this project is to clone it to your machine, and lookup keywords within it with the perl utility `ack`.
+Lookup keywords within it with the perl utility `ack`.

-Items marked with `(-)` are still in progress.
+Items marked with `(-)` are still works in progress.
 Items marked with `(el)` means external link.

 Installing Linux